TAKAKEYA/gem5tomcpat/README.md

 ----------

 Use the following command to invoke the script:

 `GEM5ToMcPAT.py [options] <gem5 stats file> <gem5 config file (json)> <mcpat template file>`

-For options, Please see:
+For more options, please run:

 `GEM5ToMcPAT.py -h`

 What Else
 --------
-This script is inspired by [m5-mcpat.pl][sicsa] script but implemented in python instead of perl.
+These scripts are inspired by [m5-mcpat.pl][sicsa] script but implemented in python instead of perl.

 [sicsa]: https://www.cl.cam.ac.uk/~acr31/sicsa/